Skip navigation

 Cooking Naturally.
 Infodomestico in cucina

 Cooking Naturally aims to change people’s use of food resources, reducing waste by creating a direct channel between people and the information cloud surrounding the theme.
-All, a kitchen device that allows a better exploitation of thisinformation, is both a display appliance and a filter which adapts its behaviour according to the user’s habits.
+All, a kitchen device to better exploit this information, is both a display appliance and a filter, adapting its behaviour to the user’s habits.
 [More]

 Communio: Intergenerational communication in a system of volunteers.